 Religious moderation can significantly contribute to countering radicalism.
 The verses in the Qur'an teach the values of unity, tolerance, and respect for differences, which are important aspects of society that must be preserved.
 There are many verses in the Qur'an that urge Muslims to avoid extremist attitudes and to maintain the safety and well-being of society.
 By understanding and applying these moderate verses, Muslims can avoid radical behavior that harms both themselves and others.
 Additionally, these moderation verses can provide a better understanding of Islam, proving that it is not a religion that condones violence and extremism.
 Scholars and religious leaders can play an essential role in promoting and properly interpreting the teachings of moderation in religion to prevent any deviations or misuse of religious teachings for the benefit of radicalism.
+37 Thus, the moderation verses in religion can be an effective solution to counteract radicalism.
 Apart from teaching the values of tolerance and unity, the verses also emphasize to Muslims that violence and extremism are not the correct means to achieve religious goals.
 Therefore, it is crucial for people of all religions to understand and apply the moderation verses in religion to counteract radicalism and promote peace and harmony among different religious communities.